-accommodate

-info, rideshare and bikeshare.

-Varying levels of acclimation to car culture.
+- Varying levels of technology literacy for app-based real-time info, rideshare and bikeshare. - Varying levels of acclimation to car culture. - Varying attitudes toward sharing a ride with a stranger.

 2 Explore Commute Programs by Worksite Typology

 You have considered the opportunities and challenges of your worksite, and the unique needs of your workforce.
 Let's continue to build the case for the best commute program(s) for your organization to implement.
 This section walks through the operational considerations to implement each commute program.
 You will also learn how commute programs can be modified based on demand to optimize resources.
 More than one commute program may fit your needs, so we encourage you to read through each option.